 Rule #3: Don’t Disrupt the Process

-Reiterate the goal of the application is not to fix or redo a process, but to improve it.
+Reiterate that the goal of the application is not to fix or totally rebuild a process, but to improve it.

 Extra points if your technology easily integrates with other platforms you use, like Salesforce.

 Rule #4: Update Your Content

 If your application becomes stale, your team will lose interest and forget its value.

 We have noticed that when companies keep their content fresh, the buzz around the app grows, and adoption rates continue to increase.
 When reps stop perceiving value, they will neglect the tech accordingly.

 Additionally, mobile apps can help you collect qualitative data on sales trends.
 If you arm your sales team with the right collateral and product information, not only will they have happier prospects and more sales, but you can learn what collateral is working by looking at the numbers.
 This intel can help you broaden your marketing collateral with strategy.

 How to accomplish: Update your app with relevant content at least quarterly.
 Your specific frequency will depend on the user feedback and data you receive, as well as your team size.

 When technology moves slowly, it is more difficult to adopt in the workplace.
 Additionally, companies must be able to pivot and iterate on technology quickly.